Looking back from 2057

 Micro MRI scanners make police work so easy now.
 Round up the suspects for questioning and the scanner will soon know who is lying or not based on their brain patterns.

-With an ever expanding population complicated by people living longer the only way was up.
+Space With an ever expanding population complicated by people living longer the only way was up.
 It started with things like the International Space Station but when space travel got cheaper huge multi-purpose space platforms were constructed.
 These originally housed engineers and scientists but soon grew when more modules were added like space telescopes, factories, hospitals and even hotels.

 These days, space travel is routine.
 Many people go into space to visit friends living on the space platforms or take tours.
-I went up a couple of years back to watch a space probe being assembled and launched to study some primitive life on Jupiter's moon, Europa.
+I went up a couple of years ago to watch a space probe being assembled and launched to study some primitive life on Jupiter's moon, Europa.
 I saw two people recover an old communications satellite.
 No one uses those any more - the space platforms do that job too.
 I also had a quick look at the telescope control room and spent the night in the hotel.
 Its a weird experience when you move from the outer ring were most of the people live and work (normal gravity), past the middle ring where the hospice/hospital/research areas, to the hub were most of the equipment is (no gravity).

 Some people choose to spend their last days (and cash) in space, the cash helped fund space development along with some medical research.
 A lot of disabled people also worked in space too, no need for functional legs (or a wheel chair) when you worked in zero G.

 The long awaited "Space Elevator" is nearly operational now.
-It took years to find a material that could be stretched 62,000 miles and withstand continuous lightning strikes.
+It took years to find a material that could be stretched 62,000 miles (99,779.33 km) and withstand continuous lightning strikes.
 There are hundreds of companies bidding to build the huge platforms that will be anchored at strategic locations along its length.
 At the end they fixed an asteroid.
 I heard they were going to put a centrifugal launch platform there too.

-For the very first time, the human race had some useful control over the weather.
+Weather For the very first time, the human race had some useful control over the weather.
 The space platforms had a continuous read-out of the global weather condition.
 This data was feed to super computers which in turn controlled huge space mirrors.
 If the gulf stream started to slow, just reflect some of the Sun's energy to that point to help the evaporation process.
 If there was a hurricane brewing near the American coast, the computers would angle the mirrors to gently heat the surrounding areas and disrupt the hurricane creation process.
 By subtly heating and cooling certain strategic locations, rain could be encouraged in fall in useful areas.
 Huge areas of desert were made habitable by this method.

 REFERENCES and INSPIRATIONS